 Graphical User Interface (GUI) is a graphical screen that has buttons and icons to help developers or users manipulate computer systems.
 GUI was developed soon after the mouse was.

 This gives users a visual guide to manipulating files, instead of having to understand lines of command and code.

-While GUI is more visually appealing and easier to use for the masses, developers will often favor command line for a few reasons.
-Command line offers superior precision to allow developers to target destinations for files with ease.
-Command line is also more friendly to repetitive tasks, allowing them to be completed quicker and with less human error.
+While GUI is more visually appealing and easier to use, developers and system administrators will often favor the command line because it is more friendly to repetitive tasks, allowing them to be completed quicker and with less human error.